rkelson/metadata-asset-tracking-tool/metadata/boundaries/school_district_boundaries.md

 ### What is the dataset?

 This dataset is comprised of polygons representing the approximate geographic extent of all school districts in Utah.
-School districts are independently operated government units managed by an elected school board.
-The majority of school districts in Utah are county-wide, but there are a few that are smaller than the county they reside in (e.g. Alpine, Granite, and Jordan School Districts).
+School districts are independently-operated government units managed by a publicly-elected school board.
+The majority of school districts in Utah are county-wide, but a few are smaller than the county they reside in (e.g. Alpine, Granite, and Jordan School Districts).

 ### What is the purpose of the dataset?